What Colleges Can I Get Into with a 3.5 GPA?

 • Take Relevant Courses: Make sure you select the subjects that show you’re good in the undergraduate program you applied for.

 • Take Challenging Courses: Do not stockpile your schedule with easier courses as a cheap way to increase your GPA.
-Selective universities, especially Ivy League schools, want to see applicants that can take on challenges and perform well despite the difficulties.
+Selective universities, especially Ivy League schools, want applicants who can take on challenges and perform well despite the difficulties.

 Your academic performance in later high school years is the most important for your GPA, so you should put a higher priority on your studies during those times.
 It might be tempting to spend your last year in high school doing something fun and unforgettable, but those plans can wait until you’ve gotten your offer of admission.